morgancross2/regression_project_zillow/README.md

 - explore.py

 Questions Addressed:
-1. Do monthly charges have a relationship with churn?
+1. Do larger homes have more value?
-2. Is fiber optic a driver of churn?
-3. How does tenure effect churn?
+2. Is there more value in bedrooms or bathrooms?
+3. Is the amount of bedrooms and bathrooms related?
+4. What is location's role in a home's value?

-### Test 1: T-Test - Churned monthly charges vs Non-churned monthly charges
+### Test 1: T-Test - Above Median Home Area Value vs Below Median Home Area Value
 - A T-Test evaluates if there is a difference in the means of two continuous variables.
 This test is looking at a two samples and one tail.
 - This test returns a p-value and a t-statistic.
-- This test will compare the monthly charges of customers that have churned against the monthly charges of customers that have not churned.
+- This test will compare the mean value of homes under the median area and the mean value of homes above the median area.
 - Confidence level is 95%
 - Alpha is 0.05

 Hypothesis:
- - The null hypothesis is the mean of monthly charges for churned customers is less than or equal to the mean of customers that have not churned.
+ - The null hypothesis is homes with above median area have less than or equal value to homes with below median area.
- - The alternate hypothesis is the mean of monthly charges for churned customers greater than the mean of customers that have not churned.
+ - The alternate hypothesis is homes with above median area have greater value to homes with below median area.

 Results:
 - p-value is less than alpha
 - t-statistic is positive
-- I rejected the Null Hypothesis, suggesting the mean of monthly charges for churned customers is greater than those that have not churned.
+- I rejected the Null Hypothesis, suggesting there is more value in homes with above median area than homes with below median area.

-### Test 2: Chi-Square - Fiber optic vs Churn
+### Test 2: T-Test - Above Median Bathrooms/Below Median Bedrooms Home Value vs. Below Median Bathrooms/Below Median Bedrooms Home Value
-- This test evaluates if there is an association between two categorical variables.
+- A T-Test evaluates if there is a difference in the means of two continuous variables.
+This test is looking at a two samples and one tail.
-- This test returns a chi2-value, a p-value, the degrees of freedom, and the expected outcome.
+- This test returns a p-value and a t-statistic.
-- This test will compare the fiber optic feature and the churn feature.
+- This test will compare the mean value of homes with above median bathrooms and below median bedrooms against the mean value of homes with below median bathrooms and above median bedrooms.
 - Confidence level is 95%
 - Alpha is 0.05

 Hypothesis:
-- The null hypothesis is there is no association between a customer having fiber optic and a customer churning.
-- The alternative hypothesis is there is an association between a customer having fiber optic and a customer churning.
+ - The null hypothesis is homes with above median bathrooms and below median bedrooms have lower or equal value than homes with below median bathrooms and above median bedrooms.
+ - The alternate hypothesis is homes with above median bathrooms and below median bedrooms have greater value than homes with below median bathrooms and above median bedrooms.

 Results:
 - p-value is less than alpha
+- t-statistic is positive
-- I rejected the Null Hypothesis, suggesting there is an association between a customer having fiber optic and churning.
+- I rejected the Null Hypothesis, suggesting there is more value in homes with above median bathrooms and below median bedrooms than homes with below median bathrooms and above median bedrooms.

-### Test 3: Chi-Square - Tenure vs Churn
+### Test 3: Chi-Square - Bedrooms vs. Bathrooms
 - This test evaluates if there is an association between two categorical variables.
 - This test returns a chi2-value, a p-value, the degrees of freedom, and the expected outcome.
-- This test will compare the tenure feature and the churn feature.
+- This test will compare the count of bedrooms and the count of bathrooms.
 - Confidence level is 95%
 - Alpha is 0.05

 Hypothesis:
-- The null hypothesis is there is not an association between tenure and churn.
+- The null hypothesis is there is no association between count of bedrooms and count of bathrooms.
-- The alternative hypothesis is there is an association between tenure and churn.
+- The alternative hypothesis is there is an association between count of bedrooms and count of bathrooms.

 Results:
 - p-value is less than alpha
-- I rejected the Null Hypothesis, suggesting there is an association between tenure and churn.
+- I rejected the Null Hypothesis, suggesting there is an association between count of bedrooms and count of bathrooms.

+### Test 4: T-Test - Los Angeles Home Value vs. Orange and Ventura Home Value
+- A T-Test evaluates if there is a difference in the means of two continuous variables.
+This test is looking at a two samples and one tail.
+- This test returns a p-value and a t-statistic.
+- This test will compare the mean value of homes with above median bathrooms and below median bedrooms against the mean value of homes with below median bathrooms and above median bedrooms.
+- Confidence level is 95%
+- Alpha is 0.05

+Hypothesis:
+ - The null hypothesis is the value mean of Los Angeles homes is greater than or equal to the value mean of Ventura and Orange homes.
+ - The alternate hypothesis is the value mean of Los Angeles homes is less than the value mean of Ventura and Orange homes.

+Results:
+- p-value is less than alpha
+- t-statistic is negative
+- I rejected the Null Hypothesis, suggesting there is less value in Los Angeles homes compared to Ventura and Orange homes.

 ### Takeaways from exploration:
-- Increased monthly charges, having fiber optic, and early in tenure all lead to higher rates of churn.
-- A disporportionatly high number of customers that churn, have fiber optic when compared to customers that do not churn.
-- When controling for tenure, this theme continues.
-More fiber optic customers churn than non-fiber optic customers.
+- There is more value in homes with above median area.
+- There is more value in homes with above median bathrooms and below median bedrooms than the opposite.
+- There is an association between bedrooms and bathrooms.
+- There is less value in Los Angeles homes than in Orange or Ventura.

 -----
 ## Modeling: